mrichardsJBOIT/RSSFeedManager/README.md

-# RSS Feed Manager with Madmin
+# PixelPimp RSS Feed Manager

 A simple Rails application to manage RSS feeds using the Madmin admin interface gem.